-Max's more recent performance career includes winning the San Francisco Drag King Competition in 2003, and running Pants-Off Productions (including producing, MCing & performing in Homomentum.)
+Max's more recent performance career includes winning the San Francisco Drag King Competition in 2003, and running Pants-Off Productions.

-Musical collaborations include playing violin locally with Katie Sawicki and recording with her as part of The Cabin Project, and touring with Chris Pureka as part of her band for a West Coast tour in Fall 2010, a Midwest/East Coast tour in Spring 2011, and recording violin on Pureka's soon to be newest EP.
+Musical collaborations include playing violin locally with Katie Sawicki and recording with her as part of The Cabin Project, and touring with Chris Pureka as part of her band for a West Coast tour in Fall 2010, a Midwest/East Coast tour in Spring 2011, and recording violin on Pureka's latest EP, Chimera II.